Native American Art with Choctaw Roots

 Welcome to my Studio

-My Native American heritage is rich with stories of suffering and triumph – the foundation of who we are today.
+Native American culture is rich with stories of suffering and triumph – the foundation of who we are today.

 Our sense of identity may be lost forever if we don’t preserve and pass them on.